Randomization Test for the Specification of Interference Structure: Numerical Simulations

 \subsection{Perfect compliance}

+In this section, we assess the small sample performance of our randomization test through Monte Carlo simulations.
 First, we consider the case of perfect compliance.
-The network is created from a simple Erd\"os--R\'enyi model with a probability of $p = 3/n$, where we set $n = 200$.
+The undirected network is created from a simple Erd\"os--R\'enyi model with a probability of $p = 3/n$, where we set $n = 200$.
 We consider the following two data generating processes (DGPs) for the outcome variables:

 where $\xi_i \sim N(0, 1)$, $\tau \in [0, 2]$, and $g(a) = \bm{1}\{ a \le 2 \} \cdot a + \bm{1}\{ a \ge 3 \} \cdot a^{-1}$.
 For the treatment assignment mechanism, we employ a complete randomization, where randomly selected $n/2$ units receive $Z = 1$.
 Because perfect compliance is assumed here, $D_i = Z_i$ holds for all $i$.
 We set $E_i^0(\bm{z}) = z_i$, and, hence, $E^0$ is correct when $\tau = 0$.
 For the choice of $E^1$, the following two exposure mappings are used: